-When a stethoscope is placed over different regions of the heart, there are four basic heart sounds that can be heard (listening to heart sounds is called cardiac auscultation).
+When a stethoscope is placed on the chest over different regions of the heart, there are four basic heart sounds that can be heard (listening to heart sounds is called cardiac auscultation).
 The sounds waves responsible for heart sounds (including abnormal sounds such as murmurs) are generated by vibrations induced by valve closure, abnormal valve opening, vibrations in the ventricular chambers, tensing of the chordae tendineae, and by turbulent or abnormal blood flow across valves or between cardiac chambers (see heart anatomy).

 The third heart sound (S3), when audible, occurs early in ventricular filling, and may represent tensing of the chordae tendineae and the atrioventricular ring, which is the connective tissue supporting the AV valve leaflets.
 This sound is normal in children, but when heard in adults it is often associated with ventricular dilation as occurs in systolic ventricular failure.